sprinbest

 Bruce Springsteen – Darkness on The Edge Of Town

-• With a KILLER Shootout Winning Triple Plus (A+++) side one mated to an outstanding Double Plus (A++) side two, this original pressing has the right sound for Darkness… as well as a healthy dose of analog magic in its grooves
+• With seriously good Double Plus (A++) grades or close to them on both sides, this original pressing has the right sound for Darkness… as well as a healthy dose of analog magic in its grooves

 • Forget whatever dead-as-a-doornail Heavy Vinyl record they’re making these days – if you want to hear the size and energy of this classic from 1978, this is the only way to go

-• The piano is solid and weighty, and there’s a fair amount of Tubey Magic considering the troubled history of the project
+• The piano is solid and weighty, and there’s a fair amount of Tubey Magic (particularly on side one) considering the troubled history of the project

 • “In a contemporary review for Rolling Stone, Dave Marsh viewed Darkness on the Edge of Town as a landmark record in rock and roll because of the clarity of its production, Springsteen’s unique guitar playing, and the programming, which he said connected the characters and themes in a subtle yet cohesive manner.
 Marsh remarked that the subject matter of the songs fulfilled the hype that previously surrounded Springsteen…”